epage/epage.github.io/blog/blog/redefining-failure.md

 succeed.
 The ability to create a thorough analysis from just reading the docs / code is limited and the weight of such feedback is reasonably lower.

-## My History of Failure
+## My Recent Failures

-So let's step through my recent experiences with error management
+So let's step through my recent case studies in error management

 ### `liquid`